HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/NIFReadEntriesExt.md

 ReturnCount  -  The maximum number of entries that should be returned.
 To read all the entries in the collection, set this argument to 0xFFFFFFFF.
 To stop reading before the end of the collection, set this argument to the number of entries you want.

 ReturnMask  -  Flags that control what information about the collection's entries will be returned.
 The information flags are defined in READ_MASK_xxx, and may be OR'ed together to combine functionailty.
 If more than one flag is requested, the order of the item's information in the buffer is the same order as the flag's bit numbers (i.e. flag bit 0 precedes bit 1, then bit 2, etc).
+Returns JSON output if READ_MASK_TO_JSON is set.

 DiffTime  -  If non-null, this is a "differential view read" - optimize results to only return full information for notes which have changed (or are new) in the view, return just NoteIDs for notes which haven't changed since this time and return a deleted ID table for notes which may be known by the caller and have been deleted since DiffTime.